csfeeser/Python/challenges/DICTIONARIES- tuesday.md

 # CHALLENGE: DICTIONARIES

 1. Create a new script!

-0. Include a shebang line.

-0. Make your file executable with a ./
+Have it do the following:

 0. Save a user's input to the variable `char_name` from the following question: